bbbowers/career-advising/README.md

     - Work with the Career Center
     - Bring your portfolio so that you can talk about those projects and put them in your resume
     - Tailor your resume for the job you're applying to
+    - Get friends and family to look at your resume

 ## Graduate School
     - If you have senioritis, don't hurt yourself with more school.